ojeda/secure_clear/secure_clear.md

 ## Acknowledgements

 Thanks to JF Bastien and Billy O'Neal for providing guidance about the standardization process.
 Thanks to Ryan McDougall for presenting the paper at Kona 2019.
 Thanks to Graham Markall for his input regarding the SECURE project and the current state on compiler support for related features.
 Thanks to Martin Sebor for pointing out the SECURE project.
-Thanks to everyone else that joined the LEWGI discussions.
+Thanks to everyone else that joined all the different discussions.

 ## References